Transcreation: The “Icon-Maker” of Global Marketing Campaigns

 2. Sankt Hedwig Hospital improperly implants knee prosthetics

-Among the more upsetting outcomes on this list, in 2006 and 2007, a translation error led to a series of failed knee replacement surgeries in Germany.
-The packages of a knee prosthesis made in the U.S. was incorrectly labeled by hospital staff using the the German equivalent meaning “non-cemented” instead of “non-modular cemented.”
-Surgeons, misled by the incorrectly translated label, left knees without the necessary support and had to perform reparation surgeries on 47 patients!
+Among the more upsetting outcomes on this list in 2006 and 2007, a translation error led to a series of failed knee replacement surgeries in Germany.
+Knee prosthesis packages that were made in the U.S. were incorrectly labeled by hospital staff using the the German equivalent that means “non-cemented” instead of “non-modular cemented.”
+Surgeons, who were misled by the incorrectly translated label, left knees without the necessary support and had to perform reparation surgeries on 47 patients!

 What caused it: